 7. Summary of the Preferred Sales Methodology

-Companies that prefer its sales reps to all use the same approach to sales may find it beneficial to present a brief overview of the approved method, in addition to any suggested further reference material in the playbook.
+Companies that prefer their sales reps to all use the same approach to sales may find it beneficial to present a brief overview of the approved method in addition to any suggested further reference material in the playbook.
 If you do decide to include a sales methodology, your team will find it especially useful if you cross-reference it with each stage of the sales process.

 8. Company Messaging